diarmuidDoran/jarvisPlantHealth/README.md

 Within the Raspberry Pi Configuration open the Interfaces tab.
 You now need to Enable SPI, I2C and 1-Wire if not already enabled.
 After this reboot your Pi.

 Open the terminal in your pi again.

+1. locate the file main.py in your jarvisPlantHealth/jarvis_plant_health_system/src folder and open it up.
+There are a few items to update to recieve notifications.
+Go to line 18 in the main.py folder to update the email address to the preferred email address which you wish notifications to be sent to.
+2. Open water.py (located in water_plant folder) and on line 25, update the duration of the pump activation to a preferred time (in seconds), if you find your plant has not been watered adaquately.
+3. If you have not followed the wiring schmatic above then go into the soil_moisture_analog_to_digital.py checkTankMoistureSensor(): outputTanklSensor = analogInput(
+   0
+   and change the pin number to the MCP CH0-7 pin you have used to recieve your tank notifications

 <pre>
 cd ~/Desktop/jarvis_plant_health_git/jarvisPlantHealth